ccp84/go_north/TESTING.md

 * Choosing between 'Start Game' and 'How to Play' - an input box takes the users choice for which action to perform and then checks the response.
 An if/elif/else statement handles the response.
 If an invalid option is entered, an error message is displayed and the user is prompted to try again.
 ![Initial choice testing](documentation/initial_choice_testing.png)

-* Choosing a b c or d as the game path option - the verify choice function checks `if` input matches a, b, c or d.
-Otherwise an error message is displayed on screen and a prompt to the user to enter a valid option and another chance to input their choice again.
+* Choosing a b c or d as the game path option - the verify choice function checks `if` input matches a, b, c or d once converted to lowercase to account for entries of A, B, C or D. Otherwise an error message is displayed on screen and a prompt to the user to enter a valid option and another chance to input their choice again.
 ![User path testing](documentation/game_path_choice_test.png)

 ## Code validation with CI validation app